carbon-language/carbon-lang/llvm/docs/CMake.rst

 Executing the test suite
 ========================

-Testing is performed when the *check* target is built.
-For instance, if you are using makefiles, execute this command while on the top level of your build
+Testing is performed when the *check-all* target is built.
+For instance, if you are using Makefiles, execute this command in the root of your build directory:
-directory:

 .. code-block:: console

-  $ make check
+  $ make check-all

-On Visual Studio, you may run tests to build the project "check".
+On Visual Studio, you may run tests by building the project "check-all".
+For more information about testing, see the :doc:`TestingGuide`.

 Cross compiling
 ===============